-Hide, View, and Unhide Files and Folders with Terminal on macOS
+A) Hide Files and Folders using Terminal on macOS

-Note: While this command comes into effect immediately, at times it might not work as expected.
-In this case, you might need to relaunch the Finder to make the file disappear.
+NOTE: In worst case, you might need to re-launch the Finder to make the file disappear.

 defaults write com.apple.finder AppleShowAllFiles -boolean true ; killall Finder

-Hit the Return key.
-Now, you can view all of your hidden files in Finder.
+After you press enter, go to the path of hidden file/folder.
+Here, you can see all of your hidden files and folders in Finder.

-Hide and Unhide Files on Mac with Ease
+Hide, View and Unhide Files and Folders on Mac using Terminal